LaunchCode-Education-Archived/gis-devops-OLD/week04/project/README.md

 * Most likey you want this data to come from ElasticSearch because of requirement #2
 2. `api/report?search=brzil` should return GeoJSON created from ElasticSearch filtered using fuzzy search
 3. `api/report?search=brzil&date=2016-05-14` should use both the `date` and `search` query parameters to limit the results3.
-4. `api/report?location=Brazil Rhondina` should return GeoJSON created from filtered by location
-5. `api/report?location=Brazil Rhondina&date=2016-05-14` should use both the `date` and `location` query parameters to limit the results
-6. `api/report/unique-dates` returns json containing all unique report dates
+4. `api/report/unique-dates` returns json containing all unique report dates

 <aside class="aside-note" markdown="1">
 To index all of the reports in Postgis into ElasticSearch use the following command: